fairhopeweb/docs-4/README.md

 ###### This is a work in progress

-Buidbase is in development, as are these docs!
+Budibase is in development, as are these docs!

+To raise an issue, or make a pull request against these docs, do so at https://github.com/budibase/docs

+Read these docs in full at https://docs.budibase.com